CementGB-4-0/CementGB.github.io/pages/docs/guides/introduction-to-il2cpp.md

 - The Start method (and by extension *any* method defined in both scripts) and its working code only exists at runtime, in the Injection Script.
 - The Start method in the Injection Script accesses the value of injected fields by calling the `.Get()` method on the `Il2Cpp*****Field`-type variable. *This is how you must access the values of all editor-assigned fields at runtime.*

-> [!TODO]
-> Link to tutorial on IL2CPP custom and non-custom dummy scripts.

 ### Applying Native Interfaces

 > [!TODO]